rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - The last project I led is the **Purchase Request Information System** for 1 Regional and 6 Field Offices under **[Department of Labor and Employment](https://ncr.dole.gov.ph/)**.
-All features needed by the user in the initial version have been implemented with the help of code documentation and improving code quality.
+All features needed by the user in the initial version have been implemented with the help of code documentation, clean code, and proper coordination with the team.

 #### **Give me an example of a time that you felt you went above and beyond the call of duty at work**